llSourcell/Movie_Recommender/README.md

 This project  trains 3 layer feedforward neural network over a dataset of MovieLens-based user ratings to generate movie recommendations.
 This the code for 'Build a Movie Recommender' on [Youtube](https://youtu.be/eKmIVU8EUbw).

 #Dependencies
-[Just run this on the preconfigured AWS image, so you don't have to worry about this -- these dependencies are a b*tch]
+[Just run this on the preconfigured AWS image, so you don't have to worry about this -- these dependencies aren't trivial]

 * [GCC](https://gcc.gnu.org/install/)
 * [CuBLAS](https://github.com/amznlabs/amazon-dsstne/blob/master/docs/getting_started/setup.md#cublas-setup)